Location: Southern Africa

 Chagas disease presence: none

-Typhoid fever presence: strongly endemic
+Typhoid fever presence: endemic

-African trypanosomiasis presence: endemic
+African trypanosomiasis presence: none

 Plague status: present

-Rift Valley fever status: not present
+Rift Valley fever status: endemic

 Lassa fever status: not present